cloro

 1. Perplexity AI

-• Best for: Deep research, academic sourcing, and unbiased fact-finding.
+• Best for.
+Deep research, academic sourcing, and fact-finding.

-• Killer Feature: “Deep Research Mode” which performs multiple structured queries to write a comprehensive mini-report.
+• Standout feature.
+“Deep Research Mode” runs multiple structured queries to produce a mini-report.

 2. ChatGPT Search (OpenAI)

-• Killer Feature: Personalization.
+• Standout feature.
+Personalization.
 It remembers your preferences across sessions.

-• SEO Impact: Driving the shift to GEO (Generative Engine Optimization).
+• SEO impact.
+The main force driving the shift to GEO (Generative Engine Optimization).

 3. Google AI Overviews (Gemini)

-• Killer Feature: Ecosystem integration (Maps, Flights, Hotels).
+• Standout feature.
+Ecosystem integration (Maps, Flights, Hotels).

-• SEO Impact: Pushing organic links further down the page, making AEO (Answer Engine Optimization) critical.
+• SEO impact.
+Pushes organic links further down the page, which makes AEO (Answer Engine Optimization) critical.

 4. Bing Copilot